khakhalin/notes/keywords/perplexity.md

 **Perplexity minimization** (for p from test data, and q from model predictions) is a great objective for training text generators.
 The lower perplexity, that is, the more certain the model is about each next word in the test dataset, the better.
 Low perplexity strongly correlates with human ratings of bot quality, such as the average of Sensibleness and Specificity measures (SSA), which in turn positively correlates with subjectively assessed "human-likeness" (ref: Adiranwana 2020).
 For a good model, vocab is ~10k, while perplexity is ~10 (ibid).

-Perplexity of two models can only be compared if they use the same vacabulary, and tested on the same testing dataset (Jurafsky).
+Perplexity of two models can only be compared if they use the same vocabulary, and tested on the same testing dataset (Jurafsky).

 # Refs

 * [Post by Lei Mao](https://leimao.github.io/blog/Entropy-Perplexity/) with some general formulas
 * Adiranwana 2020: Towards a Human-like Open-Domain Chatbot.
 Google Research, Brain Team.
 Jan 2020.
     * https://arxiv.org/pdf/2001.09977.pdf